earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd04-intro-to-code-chunks.md

 One example of using `eval=FALSE` is for a code chunk that exports a file such as a figure graphic or a text file.
-We may want to show / document the code that we used to export that graphic in our html or pdf document, but we don't need to actually export that file each time we create a revised html or pdf document.
+We may want to show / document the code that we used to export that graphic in our `html` or `pdf` document, but we don't need to actually export that file each time we create a revised `html` or `pdf` document.

 ### 3 common chunk options: eval, echo & results
 Three common code chunk options are:

 * `eval = FALSE`: Do not **eval**uate (or run) this code chunk when knitting the RMD document.
-The code in this chunk will still render in our knitted HTML output, however it will not be evaluated or run by `R`.
+The code in this chunk will still render in our knitted `html` output, however it will not be evaluated or run by `R`.
 * `echo=FALSE`: Hide the code in the output.
-The code is evaluated when the RMD file is knit, however only the output is rendered on the output document.
+The code is evaluated when the `Rmd` file is knit, however only the output is rendered on the output document.
 * `results=hide`: The code chunk will be evaluated but the results or the code will not be rendered on the output document.
-This is useful if you are viewing the structure of a large object (e.g. outputs of a large `data.frame` which is the equivalent of a spreadsheet in `r`).
+This is useful if you are viewing the structure of a large object (e.g. outputs of a large `data.frame` which is the equivalent of a spreadsheet in `R`).

 Multiple code chunk options can be used for the same chunk.